jre411/bdENN/README.md

     - Contains the code for Essence Neural Networks (ref: https://www.nature.com/articles/s43588-021-00132-w)
 - inputs
     - Contains input data for the project
+- media
+    - Contains media files for the project
+- scripts
+    - Contains scripts for running the project
 - utils
     - Contains utility functions for the project

 ## Contact
 Please reach out to James R. Elder with any questions or suggestions for the project